 Skin care – keeping the skin moisturised and clean to prevent Cellulitis.
 Avoiding sunburn and insect stings and injury, e.g. wearing protective clothing when doing activities like gardening.

 Compression – is a key part of treatment to reduce swelling and keep it under control.
 Its effect is enhanced by movement and activity as together they encourage movement of lymph through the vessels.
 Treatment may involve the use of compression garments (socks/stockings/tights or sleeves and gloves), bandages or Velcro wraps to compress the affected areas.
 This helps drain fluid and reduce swelling.
 There are many options and it is important to determine what will work best for the individual.

-Lymphatic Drainage – the use of massage techniques to move fluid through the lymphatic system.
-This may be done by a specialist practitioner or a simplified version may be taught to enable self-care or undertaken by a family member or carer.
+Simple Lymphatic Drainage – the use of massage techniques to move fluid through the lymphatic system.
+This is taught to you by me in a separate appointment to ensure you feel confident in giving yourself a treatment daily to stay on top of the swelling as much as possible.
+It is a simplified version of Manual Lymphatic Drainage. and can also be performed by a family member or carer.